 When restarting the application there is an overhead that could cause the CPU to spike, but this high usage shouldn’t persist.
 APM products will always have an overhead, but our goal is to ensure it’s the lowest overhead possible.
 The high CPU usage you’re experiencing is likely caused by a high method call count.
-We recommend setting up a blacklist for a selection of high count method calls and seeing if this improves the CPU usage.
+We recommend setting up code filtering for a selection of high count method calls and seeing if this improves the CPU usage.

 If this issue persists, please reach out to our engineering support team via the contact page, or click contact us in the app.

 No traces in the Raygun UI

 What if everything is set up, but there are no traces in the Raygun UI?
 Try following the steps below to resolve common issues with receiving traces.